Blue Line (Washington Metro): History

-In March 1968, the WMATA board approved its 98 mi Adopted Regional System (ARS) which included the Blue Line from Huntington to Addison Road, with a possible extension to Largo.
+In March 1968, the WMATA board approved its 98 mi Adopted Regional System (ARS), which included the Blue Line from Huntington to Addison Road, with a possible extension to Largo.
 The ARS contained a Blue Line/Orange Line station at Oklahoma Avenue between Stadium/Armory and the Anacostia River Bridge.
-Local residents objected to a proposed 1,000-car commuter parking lot at that station and the traffic that it would generate in the neighborhood.
-In reaction to their lobbying, the DC government insisted that the station be removed and that the tunnel for the line be extended through the neighborhood.Schrag 2006 This then made the line the only one to have a station canceled due to neighborhood opposition.
+Residents objected to a proposed 1,000-car commuter parking lot at that station and the traffic it would generate in the neighborhood.
+In reaction to their lobbying, the DC government insisted that the station be removed, and the tunnel for the line be extended through the neighborhood.Schrag 2006 This then made the line the only one to have a station canceled due to neighborhood opposition.
 To be constructed as an above ground station in the parking lot north of RFK Stadium near Oklahoma Avenue, the station was canceled saving Metro $12 million and the alignment of the line was shifted slightly to the east to address neighbor concerns.
-To better accommodate tourists, a Smithsonian station exit was added on the Mall and the federal government requested in 1972 that the Arlington Cemetery Station be added to the Blue Line.
+To better accommodate tourists, a Smithsonian station exit was added to the Mall, and the federal government requested in 1972 that the Arlington Cemetery station be added to the Blue Line.
 The federal government paid the cost of both design changes.